Peugeot bailout gets EU green light

 "This agreement has strengthened Banque PSA's financing and offers visibility and financing confirmed for more than three years," the company said in a statement welcoming the decision.

-Under the terms of the EU approval, Peugeot will have to refrain from significant acquisitions and take "additional corrective action" if net debt approaches an unspecified threshold, the Commission said.
+Under the terms of the EU approval, Peugeot will have to refrain from major acquisitions and take "additional corrective action" if net debt approaches an unspecified threshold, the Commission said.

-The restrictions will also prevent parts subsidiary Faurecia from making acquisitions worth more than 100 million euros without specific EU approval, the 57 percent-owned division said in a separate statement.

-The hurdle is "unlikely to have a material impact" on Faurecia's strategy prioritising internal growth, it said.

-Under the EU approval terms, the price paid by Peugeot for its guarantee must be raised if its lending arm significantly increases its business among Peugeot and Citroen customers.
+The price paid by Peugeot for the three-year guarantee must also be raised if its lending arm significantly increases its business among Peugeot and Citroen customers.

-The conditions add to those imposed by the French government in return for the aid, including limits on executive pay and job cuts and a government-appointed board director.
+The restrictions add to conditions imposed by the French government in return for the aid, including limits on executive pay and job cuts and a government-appointed board director.

 Peugeot and Banco Santander (SAN.MC) are discussing a finance venture that could replace the guarantee and bring the carmaker more freedom from state interference, people with knowledge of the matter said last week.